-A professional corporation is a corporation that is formed for the purpose of providing a professional service that by law a for-profit or nonprofit corporation is prohibited from rendering.
-A "professional service" means any type of service that requires, as a condition precedent to the rendering of the service, the obtaining of a license in this state.
-A professional corporation is governed by title 1, chapters 20 and 21 of title 2, and chapters 301 and 303 of title 7 of the Texas Business Organizations Code (BOC).
-Title 1, chapter 3, subchapter A of the BOC governs the formation of a professional corporation and sets forth the provisions required or permitted to be contained in the certificate of formation.
+The limited liability company (hereinafter LLC) is neither a corporation nor a partnership; rather, it is a distinct type of entity.
+An LLC is governed by title 3, chapter 101 of the Texas Business Organizations Code (BOC).
+Title 1, chapter 3, subchapter A of the BOC governs the formation of an LLC and sets forth the provisions required or permitted to be contained in the certificate of formation.